farhan90/cse533/HW1-JS/README.txt

 One will produce an outcome of Processed, the other InconsistentHistory

-The config file 'configShowingRandom.json' shows how to setup the randomization
+The config file 'configShowingRandom.json' shows how to setup the randomization Both 'random' and 'transaction' keys are optional

-Both 'random' and 'transaction' keys are optional
+multipleAccountsAndBanks.json shows how to use multiple accounts and banks multipleClients.json shows how to use multiple clients